Antique Teakwood French-Style Cannon | Circa 1890 Hyderabad | Handcrafted Military Artillery with Functional Wheels

 • Design Influence: Inspired by French Napoleonic artillery, adapted by Indian craftsmen

-• Functionality: Fully operational wooden wheels with original framework
+• Functionality: Operational wooden wheels with original carved framework

-• Finish: Deep natural patina, enhanced by age and handling
+• Finish: Deep natural teak patina, developed through age and handling

-• Condition: Excellent structural integrity with minor wear consistent with age
+• Condition: Excellent structural integrity with minor surface wear

-• Unique Status: Standalone piece (not part of a pair), rare in both design and provenance
+• Unique Status: Standalone piece, not part of a pair, exceptionally rare in form and provenance

 Why This Piece is Exceptional